BioStumpf/ToggleTerminal.nvim/README.md

 # ToggleTerminal.nvim
-This repository hosts a very simple terminal for nvim
+A minimal, toggleable terminal for Neovim.

 ## What it can do:
-The key function is the toggle_term(scale) function.
-Scale can be any number between 0 and 1, it specifies how much space the terminal split window takes up proportional to nvims total window size.
+The core functionality is provided by the toggle_term(scale) function.
+The scale parameter accepts a value between 0 and 1, determining the portion of the Neovim window that the terminal split occupies.

-ToggleTermal also enables felxible vertical resizing of the terminal window, if using :resize x, it remembers the altered scale.
-If minimizing/ draging, the terminal window keeps this proportional scale.
-Note however that it only keeps proportion of the terminal window itself, not any other split window, which may lead to distorting split arrangments during drag/ minimizing the vim window.
+ToggleTerminal.nvim also supports flexible vertical resizing: if you adjust the terminal with :resize x (or drag it), it will remember the new scale.
+When changing the total terminal window size, the proportional scale is preserved.
+Note that this scaling applies only to the terminal itself, not other split windows, which may cause layout distortions when resizing or minimizing the Neovim window.

 ## Setup
-Since this plugin is extremely basic, it does not posess a setup function.
-The only thing that needs to be specified are the keybindings for toggling.
+This plugin is intentionally minimal and does not include a setup function.
+The only required configuration is defining your keybindings for toggling the terminal.

-For lazy.nvim:
+For lazy.nvim users:
 ```
 return {
 	"BioStumpf/ToggleTerminal.nvim",